History of gunpowder: Explosives

 An illustration of a thunderclap bomb as depicted in the 1044 text Wujing Zongyao.
 The top item is a through awl and the bottom one is a hook awl, used to ignite the projectile before it was hurled.

 A later fire lance shooting a blast of flame with lead pellets as co-viative projectiles.
 The 'phalanx-charging fire-gourd' (chong zhen huo hu-lu 衝陣火葫蘆) forgoes the spearhead and relies solely on the force of gunpowder and projectiles.
 As depicted in the Huolongjing, a 14th-century military treatise.

 Gunpowder bombs had been mentioned since the 11th century.
-In 1000 AD, a soldier by the name of Tang Fu (唐福) demonstrated a design of gunpowder pots (a proto-bomb which spews fire) and gunpowder caltrops, for which he was richly rewarded.
+In 1000 AD, the previously mentioned soldier, Tang Fu (唐福), demonstrated a design of a proto-bomb and other weaponry, and was rewarded for them.
 In the same year, Xu Dong wrote that trebuchets used bombs that were like "flying fire", suggesting that they were incendiaries.
 In the military text Wujing Zongyao of 1044, bombs such as the "ten-thousand fire flying sand magic bomb", "burning heaven fierce fire unstoppable bomb", and "thunderclap bomb" (pilipao) were mentioned.
 However detailed accounts of their use did not appear until the 12th century.

 The Jurchen people of Manchuria united under Wanyan Aguda and established the Jin dynasty in 1115.
 Allying with the Song, they rose rapidly to the forefront of East Asian powers and defeated the Liao dynasty in a shockingly short span of time, destroying the 150-year balance of power between the Song, Liao, and Western Xia.
 Remnants of the Liao fled to the west and became known as the Qara Khitai, or Western Liao to the Chinese.
 In the east, the fragile Song-Jin alliance dissolved once the Jin saw how badly the Song army had performed against Liao forces.
 Realizing the weakness of Song, the Jin grew tired of waiting and captured all five of the Liao capitals themselves.
 They proceeded to make war on Song, initiating the Jin-Song Wars.